klange/cs418/README.markdown

     COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS WITH THE SOFTWARE.

+## To TAs in CS418

+This course is largely based on creative of students.
+I make it a point to open source as much of my school work as possible and will not respond to requests to remove this repository.
+Unlike many other courses, the contents of this repository are entirely my own work and the University of Illinois maintains no license on them, implied or otherwise.
+Additionallity, it is your job as a TA to ensure that students do not cheat by copying code verbatim or without proper attribution.